Mindful Moments Instructors

 The Mindful Moments program has a diverse team of instructors.
 Each instructor's class is shaped by their unique academic and personal experience with mindfulness.
 We encourage you to take a couple of minutes out of your busy day to read about each of our Mindful Moments instructors and to drop-in to their classes.

-Tuesday mornings at Hart House are a great introductory to mindfulness and mindfulness meditation.
+Tuesday mornings at Hart House are a great introduction to mindfulness and mindfulness meditation.
 Join other students and community members in a warm and welcoming environment.

 Her Wednesday class encourages an embodied awareness that contributes to the reduction of tension, increased range of motion and relaxation.
-Class begins with a meditation and a slow mindful warm-up, followed by a variety of poses, and closes with a 10 minute meditation.
-Modifications are provided throughout so that students of all abilities can participate.
+Modifications are provided throughout the class so that students of all abilities can participate.
 Latecomers are welcome and early departures are accommodated.
 The sessions are open to students, faculty and staff with a valid Athletic Centre membership which includes access to Goldring Centre for High Performance Sport.

 Melissa is an experienced Yoga Teacher, Yoga Therapist and Buteyko Breathing Educator.
 She has also completed Foundations of Applied Mindfulness Meditation at U of T’s School of Continuing Studies.
 She encourages people to personalize yoga and meditation and to take these teachings from the mat into daily life.